franka_example_controllers

 This controller moves the robot to its home configuration.

-ros2 launch franka_bringup example.launch.py controller_name:=move_to_start_example_controller
+ros2 launch franka_bringup example.launch.py controller_names:=move_to_start_example_controller

 Gravity Compensation